f4ww4z/andilabs.github.io/_posts/2014-12-07-vagrant-up-and-djangogirls.markdown

 - For performance issues, it is worth consider hosting on some local machine the image of Linux to be download by vagrant (or having it on usb stick), to be Internet connection/speed independent.

-- As extension we can create the tutorial how to use salt, which throguh configuration files, and states allows a very fast managment of machine configuration.
+- As extension we can create the tutorial how to use [salt](https://docs.vagrantup.com/v2/provisioning/salt.html), which throguh configuration files, and states allows a very fast managment of machine configuration, automates installation, pulling from repos, etc.

 - On USB stick it will be worth to have installation packages of VirtualBox and Vagrant for Mac, Windows and Linux.